 Students in grade 11 take their choice of the SAT, ACT, or WorkKeys assessments at state expense.

 Visit the Report Card to the Public link on this website, select your child's school or the school you are interested in, and you will find information about attendance, test scores, graduation rates, school/business partnerships, and more.
 You can also contact your school directly to find out more information about school.

 Alaska students can enroll in a publicly funded correspondence school or charter school through a school district.
 School districts may offer other alternative programs.
 Students may apply to Mt.
 Edgecumbe High School, which is a state-operated boarding school in Sitka.

 Charter Schools can operate in Alaska under the jurisdiction of local school districts.
 Charter schools are exempt from certain state laws and policies in order to allow innovation to take place; their charters must be approved by both local school boards and the State Board of Education & Early Development.

 About 5,000 students attend private or denominational schools in Alaska.

-It also possible for Alaskans 16 years and older to earn a General Educational Development (GED), by passing the high school equivalency test administered through the Adult Basic Education Program in the Alaska Department of Labor and Workforce Development.
+Alaskans 16 years and older to earn a General Educational Development (GED) certificate by passing a test administered through the Adult Basic Education Program in the Alaska Department of Labor and Workforce Development.

 Anyone wishing to start a Charter School can draft a charter and apply to the appropriate local school district to serve students within a particular age group or grade level, or to serve students they believe will benefit from a particular teaching method or curriculum.
 Charter school students must fulfill standardized achievement test requirements, and personnel are generally subject to the school district?s labor agreements.